 Bevy Smith, Host of BEVELATIONS on SiriusXM Radio & Page Six TV Co-host

 Ahmed Yearwood, Y INTERACT

-Adriana Herrera Perhamus is the Program Assistant at Cool Culture.
+Adriana Herrera Perhamus is the Program Coordinator at Cool Culture.
 She has a background in community organizing and arts administration.
 Her work is driven by a mission to see the world become more equitable for young people.
 Before joining Cool Culture, she worked as the Community Programs Fellow with NEW INC, an arts and design incubator initiative of the New Museum.
 Adriana was born and raised in Rochester, New York.
 She holds a B.A from Eugene Lang College, where she graduated with a degree in Culture & Media and Race & Ethnicity studies.

 Kanika Srinivasan is the Senior Director of Operations and Strategy at Cool Culture.
 She has a diverse professional background in local and international community development, program implementation, partnership management, and operations.
 Kanika comes to us from Citizen Schools where she served as the Director of External Engagement and led her department to create sustainable partnerships, mobilize volunteers, ensure stakeholder satisfaction, and deliver high-quality programming for students.
 Prior to Citizen Schools, she served as an Indicorp Fellow in Western India concentrating on agricultural development and public health in tribal communities.
 She also worked at the Council on Foreign Relations in the Corporate Program, as well as in the Executive Office as the Special Assistant to the President.
 Kanika graduated from Bucknell University with a double major in International Relations and Spanish.